-the summer of 1787, Roger Sherman, a Superior Court Judge, is remembered as the architect of the Connecticut Compromise, which prevented
+Roger Sherman, a Connecticut politician and Superior Court judge, is best

+remembered as the architect of the Connecticut Compromise, which prevented

 in 1793, and is buried in the Grove Street Cemetery in New Haven, Connecticut.

 For additional reading on the topic see: 61 Conn.
 Bar Journal 182.